 The word wassail is derived from both Old English (wases hael) and Old Norse (vest heil), and literally means “be healthy” “be you hale”, and it refers both to a mulled cider poured on the roots of apple trees to bless and nourish the orchards, and an actual toast drunk to ensure good health and good harvest.

-Customs differed regionally, but wassailing generally occurred on the Twelfth Night of Yule (January 17th).
+Customs differed regionally, but wassailing generally occurred on the Twelfth Night of Yule.
+Some people still wassail on “Old Twelvey Night”, January 17, before the introduction of the Gregorian Calendar.
 Celebrants would gather round the trees to make a racket to raise the Sleeping Tree Spirits (and scare away any evil spirits which might bedevil the future harvest).
 They also placed toast (sops) soaked in cider in the branches for the Robins, who were the guardians of the spirit of the apple trees.
 Then a Wassail bowl or cup was presented, and all drunk from it with the toast Wassail (be healthy)!

 I love these ‘old ways’ of creating blessings for ourselves and the planet.
-Sourced in the understanding of our symbiotic relationship with mother nature, they symbolically express our gratitude for the fruits of the earth and our role in the physical and spiritual care of the land.
+Sourced in the understanding of our symbiotic relationship with mother nature, they symbolically express our gratitude for the fruits of the earth and our spiritual role in caring for the land.

 While no is quite sure when wassailing began, Jacqueline Simpson and Steve Roud , authors of A Dictionary of English Folklore believe it is sourced in the older “field-visiting custom” or “field remedy ritual” believed to fertilize the earth and ensure abundance.
 They write “Amongst all the calendar customs which popular folklore enthusiasts have claimed as remnants of luck-bringing rituals, wassailing is the only one that has a relatively clean and undisputed claim to this lineage.”